YilouWang/Randomization_Enable_4_Verilator-planV-/README.md

 Currently,
 1. constraint works with Verilator.(check the demo in demo/ folder.)
 2. conditional constraint does not work with verilator, you can check in conditinoal_constraint/ folder.
-Works with vsim but not works with Verilator.(In progress...)
+Works with vsim but not works with Verilator.(Solved...
+With a different way)
-3. randomize() with{} not supported in Verilator.(check the demo in demo/ folder.)
+3. randomize() with{} not supported in Verilator.(check the demo in demo/ folder.) (solved by Verilator)
-4. Union and dynamic array not supported as rand variables.(check the demo in demo/ folder.)
+4. Union and dynamic array not supported as rand variables.(check the demo in demo/ folder.) (in progress...)